 A: Remember that we do not use any preservatives in our fresh ganache chocolates.
 We will advise you of the Consume by' date which we recommend to be 2 weeks from the date of purchase.
 When travelling it is also advisable to either vacuum-pack or cling film your box to protect the chocolates from condensation and taking on odours.
 High temperatures and humidity will affect the quality of the product.

 Q: Tips on storing the chocolates

 A: Please take note of the recommended 'use by' date.
-Chocolate is best kept between 16-18° C, in dry conditions, out of direct sunlight, and away from any other foods or substances with strong odors that could be absorbed by the chocolate.
-If keeping the chocolate in the fridge, we highly recommend to clingfilm the box to protect them from condensation and odours.
+Chocolate is best kept between 16-18° C, in dry conditions, out of direct sunlight, and away from any other foods or substances with strong odours that could be absorbed by the chocolate.
+If keeping the chocolate in the fridge, we highly recommend to cling film the box to protect them from condensation and odours.
 When chocolate is exposed to hot or cold temperatures the cocoa butter can separate from the cocoa solids causing a white film to appear on the chocolate.
 The chocolates are not suitable for freezing.

 Q: Why don’t we see Demarquette on supermarket shelves?

 A: Being an artisan business, we focus on small quantities of qualitative products.
 By increasing production to supermarket quantities and expectations, one has to rely on serious manufacturing machinery.
 This takes all of the artisan craftsmanship out of the chocolate making.
 It is for this reason – quality - that Demarquette can only be found at very select partner boutique outlets.

 Q: Why does Demarquette apply only artisan craftsmanship and not produce with new machinery?